UNIST-LOFT/SimAPR/README.md

 SimAPR is patch scheduling framework for patch searching problem.
 It supports sequential algorithm from original APR tools, SeAPR, GenProg family algoritm and Casino.

+## Why this repository is reusable?
+### This repository is highly automated and easy to use
+SimAPR is highly automated--pull docker image, create container, and run two scripts.
+That's it!
+See [To run SimAPR](./README_detailed.md#to-run-simapr) section for detailed description.

+Also, we prepared various scripts in [experiments](./experiments/) directory to help you to run SimAPR easily.

+### This repository contains all necessary that others can extend it
+This repository contains every implementations used in SimAPR.

+First, we modified 6 APR tools to generate patch space.
+They are in [TBar](./TBar), [Avatar](./Avatar), [kPar](./kPar), [Fixminer](./Fixminer), [AlphaRepair](./AlphaRepair) and [Recoder](./Recoder) directories.

+Actual implementation of SimAPR is in [SimAPR](./SimAPR) directory and it is written in Python.

+Also, this repository contains tools used in our experiments: [DiffTGen](./DiffTGen/) and [ODS](./ODS/).

+For our docker image, build new image with [dockerfile](./dockerfile/) or pull docker image from DockerHub!

+### README contains details beyond the scope of the paper
+We prepared detailed READMEs for each tools.
+For example, for TBar, we prepared [README](./TBar/README.md) to describe what we modified and how to compile and run our TBar.

+We prepared detailed README of SimAPR in [SimAPR](./SimAPR/) directory.
+This README contains how to run SimAPR, detailed inputs, outputs, and options.
+It also explains how to add new algorithm to SimAPR.

+We also prepared READMEs for [DiffTGen](./DiffTGen/README.md) and [ODS](./ODS/README.md), used in our experiments.

+### The artifact is comprehensively documented
+First, we explained how to reproduce our experiments in [README_detailed.md](./README_detailed.md).
+Just follow 1-4 steps in [README_detailed.md](./README_detailed.md)!

+Also, we explained how to run SimAPR for single APR tool and single bug in [To run SimAPR](./README_detailed.md#to-run-simapr).
+Just run two scripts!

+SimAPR is also extensible.
+In [SimAPR/README.md](./SimAPR/README.md), we explained how to add new algorithm to SimAPR.

 ## About this repository
 <!-- <img src="./overview.png" alt="overview" width="600" title="Overview of SimAPR">